jhubaum/dotfiles/Readme.md

+# Directory structure
+- dotfiles: Files that are linked as hidden files to home directory
+- configs: Folders that are symlinked to `~/.config` directory
+- bin: Scripts to work with this repo
+- scripts: Scripts available on the entire shell after this repo is installed

 # Tools and docs to setup the system after a fresh installation
 ## Checklist to recreate the setup
 - Install the base system